ninjalama/conky/README.md

 `$ conky -c ~/.conky/conky.conf`

 Personally, I'd put the config file, or a symlink, in the `~/.config/conky/` directory.
 Then, whenever you run the `conky` command, your conky config file will be used by default.

+## Planned future changes
+ * Dynamic OS-info
+ * Dynamic battery-section (check how many batteries the computer has, if any)
+ * Dynamic CPU-section